-For Capitals fans, Nicklas Backstrom’s 1,000th game means he’s a mainstay.
+Perspective | Nicklas Backstrom’s 1,000 games make him a Capitals pillar.
 For Backstrom, it means he’s home.

 “It was actually a little difficult in the beginning,” Backstrom said last week by phone.
 “I actually didn’t know anything about the culture, the country.
 You’re excited to be here to play, but there’s a lot of things that you have to get used to.
 I’m not a good cook, so …”

 Fortunately for Backstrom, the Caps still had his countryman Nylander, who invited him to his house for meal after meal.
 In the middle of his rookie season, they traded for iconic Russian star Sergei Fedorov, who all but parented the “Young Guns” from those days, Ovechkin and Backstrom and Alexander Semin and Mike Green and the rest.
-Fedorov, in his late 30s at the time, befriended Abdalla, who in those days ran several D.C. restaurants and night spots.
+Fedorov, in his late-30s at the time, befriended Abdalla, who in those days ran several D.C. restaurants and night spots.
 That led to Abdalla’s friendships with the outgoing Green and, eventually, the more reticent Backstrom.

 “Nick has always been shy and thought that his English wasn’t great,” Abdalla said.